COAST Internal Funding Opportunities

 Grant Development Program

 COAST aims to increase extramural grant activity through support to CSU teaching and research faculty to develop and submit full-length proposals for extramural funding.
-Applications should seek to advance our knowledge of marine, coastal and estuarine resources and the processes that affect them.
+Applications should seek to advance our knowledge of marine, estuarine, coastal and coastal watershed resources and the processes that affect them.
 Funds are intended to support activities deemed necessary to maximize subsequent success in obtaining external funding in support of scholarly work.

-COAST provides support to CSU undergraduate and graduate students engaged in marine and coastal research with CSU COAST faculty members.
-These awards will support students interested in pursuing marine-related careers and provide them with the opportunity to obtain the skills necessary to join a highly skilled, technologically advanced workforce while promoting and supporting CSU faculty research.
+COAST provides support to CSU graduate students engaged in marine, estuarine, coastal and coastal watershed research with CSU COAST faculty members.
+These awards support students interested in pursuing marine-related careers and provide them with the opportunity to obtain the skills necessary to join a highly skilled, technologically advanced workforce while promoting and supporting CSU faculty research.

 Student Travel Awards

-COAST provides travel support for CSU undergraduate and graduate students to present the results of original research at marine, estuarine and coastal-themed scientific meetings and conferences, or special thematic sessions of more general scientific meetings.
+COAST provides travel support for continuing CSU undergraduate and graduate students to attend and present the results of original marine, estuarine, coastal and coastal watershed research at scientific meetings and conferences.

-Application deadline: No less than 60 days prior to scheduled departure date for international travel.
-No less than 45 days prior to scheduled departure date for domestic travel.
+Application deadline: No less than 75 days prior to scheduled departure date, OR your internal campus deadline for international travel, whichever is greater.
+No less than 45 days prior to scheduled departure date for domestic travel, OR your internal campus deadline for domestic travel, whichever is greater.
 US Territories are considered international for this purpose.